Get

 1. Research the Breed

-Before you even consider bringing one of these dogs home, you need to learn as much as possible about the Border Collie.
+Before considering bringing a Border Collie home, you need to learn as much as possible about them.
 Borders have long topped the most intelligent dog lists for their working intelligence 1.
-This breed is not for everyone—they have an almost unlimited amount of energy and need to be given a job to do.
+They make excellent pets but aren’t for everyone since they have an almost unlimited amount of energy and need more exercise than most breeds.

-If you don’t plan on using them as a working dog, you’ll need to provide a ton of vigorous exercise.
-But training can be relatively easy due to their high intelligence and eager-to-please nature.
+If you don’t plan on using them as a working dog, you’ll need to provide plenty of vigorous exercise.
+However, training can be relatively easy due to their high intelligence and eager-to-please nature.

 female border collie lying on grass